How can I naturally whiten my teeth?

 And from all this, I’ve found much more resistance to illnesses and improved energy.

 And all of this brought me to making my own toothpaste.
-I made BlackMagic Toothpaste from all-natural ingredients – most of which you probably have in your kitchen right now – in order to keep my mouth as healthy as possible, and my teeth as white as I can.
+I made BlackMagic Toothpaste from all-natural ingredients – most of which you probably have in your kitchen right now – in order to keep my mouth as healthy as possible, and my teeth as white as I can make them.

 No more harsh, unknown chemicals or bleaches in my daily toothpaste.
 And it tastes great, so even your kids will love using it.